 You can convert the existing IRA or 401(k) account into what's called an "inherited IRA."
 This may be a good idea if you're not yet 59½ and want access to the funds without an early withdrawal penalty.

 You might need to take required minimum distributions each year.
 The exact amount of the RMD will be based on your statistical life expectancy.
-If your spouse was older than 72 at death, you must begin taking RMDs by the end of the calendar year following your spouse's death.
-If your spouse was younger than 72, you may be able to wait until your spouse would have turned 72 and been required to make withdrawals.
+If your spouse was older than 73 at death, you must begin taking RMDs by the end of the calendar year following your spouse's death.
+(Or, as explained above, starting in 2024 you will be able to begin taking RMDs when you turn 73, if you elect this option.)
+If your spouse was younger than 73, you may be able to wait until your spouse would have turned 73 and been required to make withdrawals.
 (This can be advantageous if you were older than your spouse.)

 If you want to open an inherited IRA, it's important that you NOT take out money from the account.
 The transfer must be made directly from the old account to the new one, in what is called a "trustee to trustee" transfer.
 Otherwise, you could owe income tax on the money.